-So the higher school finally leaves the concept of "teach to learn and know" and immediately sets before the student the task of solving, thinking, orienting and acting.
-This is what is included in the notion of competencies laid down in the foundation of GEF: the ability of an employee to realize his competence in practice.
+So the higher school finally abandons the concept of "teach to learn and know" and immediately sets before the student the task of solving, thinking, orienting and acting.
+This is what is included in the concept of the competences laid down in the foundation of GEF: the ability of an employee to realize his competence in practice.
 It is assumed that such an employee is socially adapted, professionally thinks, knows how to find his place in the profession and in life.
-In general, the man of the future is a creative, stress-resistant specialist of a rather narrow profile, who knows the skills of design work, which will now be given special attention.
+In general, the person of the future is a creative, stress-resistant specialist of a rather narrow profile, who knows the skills of the design work, which will now be given special attention.

 It is possible that even the student start-ups will be counted as graduation papers.
 This was recently announced by the deputy head of the Ministry of Education and Science Grigory Trubnikov.

 Everybody recognizes that for the successful implementation of the current strategy for the development of the HE in Russia, it is necessary to create a strong and transparent scheme of interactions between the state, the university, the teacher, the student and the business.
 Especially business.
 Public financing of the education system is 4% of GDP, which is clearly not enough for the given pace of reform.
 This led to the so-called optimization of universities, in which part of the universities are declared ineffective and merged with more successful ones, and some even lose their licenses and disappear.

 However, attracting private money into educational processes is not easy.

 On the one hand, it's good and right when future employers do not wait on the sidelines while they are "stuffed" by trained personnel, but take a direct part in their training (including financial).